JoshDoug/Notes/Git/remoteRepos.md

 Once the tracking branch is set up (seems to be automatically set up to origin/master when cloning which is nice) just need to use `git push` to push to the tracking branch.
 (TODO: Read up on tracking branch)

+Pushing to a remote will push whatever the current branch is.

+e.g. `git push origin different_branch` push to origin..not origin master.
+Origin just refers to the remote repo as a whole, specifically in git it refers to the url of the remote repo, `cat .git/config`

+To set up tracking on a new branch, you can do so when you push `git push -u origin new_branch` (need to double check that), or `git branch --set-upstream new_branch origin/new_branch` - this should definitely work. -u is the shorthand for --set-upstream.

+You cannot push to a remote when your branch is behind, you have to pull/fetch & merge those changes and then push.
+It doesn't matter if there aren't any conflicts, you have to be on the latest commit.
+Right?
+Seems so.

 ## Fetch - download changes from remote (but don't merge them)
 `git fetch`

+Fetch will find any new commits and new branches.
+The branches themselves aren't downloaded, but git now has a reference to them which you can use to pull them down as well.

+Always fetch before you work.
+Fetch before you push.
+Fetch often.

 ## Merge - merge changes from fetch (or another branch)
 In this context we're looking at fetching from a remote